 Chief Evangelist & General Counsel at Lex Machina

-Owen Byrd is the Chief Evangelist and General Counsel at Lex Machina, providing thought leadership in Legal Analytics and managing the company's operations, including legal, finance, and human resources.
+Owen Byrd serves as Chief Evangelist and General Counsel at Lex Machina, providing thought leadership in Legal Analytics and managing the company's operations, including legal, finance, and human resources.

 Philippa Ryan